Professor, EVST Program Director

 Instructor, Mansfield Center, University of Montana, Young Southeast Asian Leaders Institute 2014 to present

-Instructor, Mansfield Center, University of Montana, Study of the United States Institute 2010 to 2013
+Instructor, Mansfield Center, University of Montana, Study of the United States Institute 2010 to 2013 and present

 Instructor, US Army Corps of Engineers Environmental Impact Analysis training course